Blog

 Railway:

-The Phnom Penh Airport Shuttle Train was the first and only airport rail link in Cambodia, connecting Phnom Penh International Airport to Phnom Penh Railway Station in the city.
+The Phnom Penh Airport Shuttle Train (currently no operation) was the first and only airport rail link in Cambodia, connecting Phnom Penh International Airport to Phnom Penh Railway Station in the city.
 The journey from Phnom Penh International Airport to the city center, and vice versa takes under 40 minutes.
 The airport train first began service on 10 April 2018.
 However, the operation was suspended in 2020 due to consistently low passengers and the impact of COVID-19 travel restrictions.

-Tourism
+Tourism Products

 Phnom Penh received a capital city status in Cambodia nearly 600 years ago and has gradually transformed into a modern, bustling metropolis, international tourist destination, and regional business hub due to its rich in culture, civilization, tradition, a center of security, politics, economy, culture, and diplomacy.
 Moreover, the city is homed to a blossoming art scene, world-class accommodations and bars, restaurants, and collective tourist attractions ranging from Historical/Cultural, Manmade, and Natural attractions: The Royal Palace, National Museum, Wat Phnom Historical site, Toul Sleng Genocide Museum or S21, Killing Fields, Central Market, French Colonial Buildings, ancient pagodas, and more.